-Moreover, a remote assistant can be a key benefit to a startup business, including tech startups.
+Moreover, a remote assistant can be a crucial benefit to a startup business, including tech startups.

-Tasks not core tasks to the business can be outsourced to these online assistants.
-An outsourced assistant can accomplish tasks such as social media management, thereby ensuring that the company’s brand is promoted positively on the right social media channels.
+Tasks that are not core tasks to the business can be outsourced to these online assistants.
+An outsourced assistant can manage social media, ensuring the company’s brand is promoted positively on social media channels.

-However, each start up company will have their own laundry list of tasks that must be completed.
+However, each startup company will have its laundry list of tasks that must be completed.
 Having the core staff handling these tasks can be challenging − a remote assistant is much more economical.